List of Keeping Up Appearances episodes: Series 1 (1990)

-The first series was broadcast on Monday nights at 8:30 pm.
+The first series was broadcast on Mondays at 8:30 pm.

 Series 2 (1991)

-The second series was broadcast on Sunday nights at 7:15 pm.
+The second series was broadcast on Sundays at 7:15 pm.
 The 1991 Christmas special was broadcast on Wednesday night at 8:50 pm.

 Series 3 (1992)

-The third series was broadcast on Sunday nights at 7:15 pm.
+The third series was broadcast on Sundays at 7:15 pm.

 Series 4 (1993–94)

-The fourth series and the 1993 Christmas special (Boxing Day) was broadcast on Sunday nights at 7:00 pm.
+The fourth series and the 1993 Christmas special (Boxing Day) was broadcast on Sundays at 7:00 pm.
 The 1994 Christmas special was broadcast on Sunday evening at 5:25 pm.

 Series 5 (1995)

-The fifth series was broadcast on Sunday nights at 8:30 pm.
+The fifth series was broadcast on Sundays at 8:30 pm.
 The 1995 Christmas special was broadcast on Monday night at 8:00 pm.

 Other media

 Children in Need

 A short special was produced for Children in Need and broadcast on 24 November 1995.

-Compilation
+Compilations

 Two compilation specials were produced; the first, "The Memoirs of Hyacinth Bucket", was broadcast on 20 March 1997 and sees Daisy discovers a manuscript of Hyacinth's memoirs amongst some things she loaned her, prompting Daisy and Onslow to look back at some of the funniest moments from the show.
 The second, "Life Lessons from Onslow", was released exclusively on DVD in the United States via BBC Video on 9 September 2008.
 It sees Onslow present lessons for life when hosting an Open University programme, by showing various moments from the Keeping Up Appearances show.
 All the favourites are here in an hour-long retrospective.